de Sitter invariant special relativity and galaxy rotation curves: Introduction

 \section{Introduction}

-The de Sitter spacetime is usually interpreted as the simplest {\em dynamical} solution to the sourceless Einstein equation in the presence of a cosmological constant, standing on an equal footing with all other gravitational solutions, like for example Schwarzschild and Kerr.
-However, as a non-gravitational spacetime (in the sense that its metric does not depend on Newton's gravitational constant), the de Sitter solution should instead be interpreted as a fundamental background for the construction of physical theories, standing on an equal footing with the Minkowski solution.
-Note that, as a quotient spaces \cite{livro}, both Minkowski and de Sitter are known {\it a priori}, independently of Einstein equation.
-General relativity, for example, can be constructed on any one of them.
-Of course, in either case gravitation will have the same dynamics, only their local kinematics will be different.
-If the underlying spacetime is Minkowski, the local kinematics will be ruled by the Poincar\'e group of ordinary special relativity.
-If the underlying spacetime is de Sitter, the local kinematics will be ruled by the de Sitter group, {\it which amounts then to replace the Poincar\'e-invariant special relativity by a de Sitter invariant special relativity} \cite{dSsr0,dSsr1}.\footnote{The first ideas about a de Sitter special relativity are due to L. Fantappi\'e, who in 1952 introduced what he called {\it Projective Relativity}, a theory that was further developed by G. Arcidiacono.
-The relevant literature can be traced back from Ref.~\cite{FA}.}
+As quotient spaces \cite{livro}, both Minkowski and de Sitter are fundamental backgrounds for the construction of physical theories in the sense that they are known {\it a priori}, independently of Einstein equation.
+In particular, general relativity can be constructed on any one of them.
+Of course, in either case, gravitation will have the same dynamics, only the local kinematics will be different.
+If the underlying local spacetime is Minkowski, the local kinematics will be ruled by the Poincar\'e group of Einstein special relativity.
+If the underlying local spacetime is de Sitter, the local kinematics will be ruled by the de Sitter group, {\it which amounts then to replace the Poincar\'e invariant Einstein special relativity by a de Sitter invariant special relativity} \cite{dSsr0,dSsr1}.
+The first ideas about a de Sitter special relativity were put forward by L. Fantappi\'e, who in 1952 introduced what he called {\it Projective Relativity}, a theory further developed by G. Arcidiacono.
+The relevant literature can be traced back from Ref.~\cite{FA}.